Som2709/PortfolioProject/README.md

 # PortfolioProject
-Created Project on Covid Datasets useing Microsoft SQL.
+Created Project on Covid Datasets using Microsoft SQL.

 Also created Dashboard on some of the SQL queries: